Skip to content

 1. Know the process inside out

-Start thinking like a AAA pro by reading as much as you can on the game development pipeline, the various phases, and how the processes change with different genres, platforms and team sizes.
+Start thinking like an AAA pro by reading as much as you can about the game development pipeline, the various phases, and how the processes change with different genres, platforms, and team sizes.

 2. Stay on top of trends

-Every platform, genre and type of game has either a totally different, to slightly different set of rules and requirements.
-Get familiar with the nuances by playing different types of games, subscribing to industry news and reading reviews (check out sources like Kotaku, Gamasutra, and 80Lv).
-Make the most of the content available to you on YouTube and Twitch too.
+Every platform, genre, and type of game has either a totally different or slightly different set of rules and requirements.
+Get familiar with the nuances by playing different types of games, subscribing to industry news, and reading reviews (check out sources like Kotaku, Gamasutra, and 80Lv).
+Make the most of the content available to you on YouTube and Twitch, too.

 3. Have an amazing demo reel